cirello-io/runner/README.md

 ## Environment variables available to processes

-Each process will have 3 environment variables available.
+Each process will have three environment variables available.

 `PS` is the name which the runner has christened the process.